yangfangs/physpetools/README.rst

 **1.What preparation of user should does for Physpe?**

-User should prepare a list contain organisms names(abbreviation name are same with `KEGG DATABASE <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_. you can retrieve the abbreviation names of organisms by `KEGG API <http://rest.kegg.jp/list/organism>`_.
+User should prepare a list contain organisms names (abbreviation name are same with `KEGG DATABASE <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
+You can retrieve the abbreviation names of organisms by `KEGG API <http://rest.kegg.jp/list/organism>`_.

 **2.What's Physpe output data mean?**

-Physpe output tow data files one is data files contain phylogenetic tree files default names is ``Outdata``, another is a temp files contain three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``
+Physpe output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.

+If you reconstruct phylogenetic tree by HCP (highly conserved protein) model, temp file include three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``
-  + conserved_protein: Store the *.fasta format files, which is conserved proteins retrieve by KEGG DATABASE.
+  + conserved_protein: Store the *.fasta format files, which is conserved proteins retrieve by KEGG database.
   + muscle_alignment: Store files are multiple sequence alignment by muscle.
-  + concatenate: Include concatenate highly conserved protein data(*.fasta format file) and Select conserved blocks data(*.fasta-gb1 format file).
+  + concatenate: Include concatenate highly conserved protein data (*.fasta format file) and select conserved blocks data (*.fasta-gb1 format file).

+If you reconstruct phylogenetic tree by SRNA (16s RNA) model temp file include two directory ``16srnadata`` and ``16srna_alignment``.
+  + 16srandata: Stroe  a file name is 16srandata.fata, contain the 16s RNA data retrieve by SILVA database.
+  + 16sran_alignment: Store the *.fasta format is multiple sequence alignment data and the *.fasta-gb1, *fasta-gb1.html are select conserved blocks data (use Gblocks software), the *.phy format file is convert to convert from gblok data by physpe to reconstruct phylogenetic tree.

 Users can check the quality of every aspect of data by these temp files.